 In this work, we synthesized \ce{Al_{1-x}Hf_{x}N} thin films with $0 \le x \le 0.17$ by pulsed DC magnetron co-sputtering and investigated their crystalline and electronic structures, as well as their electromechanical properties.
-The layers were deposited on both Si(100), of relevance for future CMOS integration, and $c$-axis-oriented sapphire (\ce{Al2O3}), which provides a suitable surface for epitaxial growth.
+The layers were deposited on both n$^+$-Si(100), of relevance for future CMOS integration, and (0001)-oriented $c$-plane $\alpha$-\ce{Al2O3} (sapphire, for brevity denoted as $c$-\ce{Al2O3} for the remainder of the work), which provides a suitable surface for epitaxial growth and acoustic wave device demonstration.
 Structural characterization combining X-ray diffraction (XRD) and transmission electron microscopy (TEM) reveals wurtzite phase formation on both substrates, with nearly isotropic lattice expansion upon Hf incorporation.
-On $c$-plane \ce{Al2O3}, the sputtered films are partially epitaxial, exhibiting pronounced $c$-axis and in-plane orientational order.
-Complementary X-ray absorption spectroscopy (XAS) indicates that Hf incorporation preserves the local bonding environment of wurtzite AlN, while introducing enhanced cross-gap hybridization that can increase the Born effective charge.
-Consistent with this observation, piezoforce microscopy (PFM) reveals enhanced piezoelectric properties in our Hf-containing films.
-Building on this discovery, we demonstrate that \ce{Al_{1-x}Hf_{x}N} on sapphire functions as a powerful platform for GHz SAW resonators, with \ce{Al_{0.94}Hf_{0.06}N} exhibiting enhanced SAW generation efficiency compared to AlN.
+On $c$-\ce{Al2O3}, the sputtered films are partially epitaxial, exhibiting pronounced $c$-axis and in-plane orientational order.
+Complementary X-ray absorption spectroscopy (XAS) indicates that Hf incorporation preserves the local bonding environment of wurtzite AlN, while introducing enhanced cross-gap hybridization that can increase the Born effective charge and, hence, the piezoelectric response.
+Consistent with this observation and the prior work of Bernstein et al. \cite{Bernstein.2025}, piezoforce microscopy (PFM) reveals enhanced piezoelectric properties in our Hf-containing films.
+Building on these experimental indications, we demonstrate that \ce{Al_{1-x}Hf_{x}N} on $c$-\ce{Al2O3} functions as a powerful platform for GHz SAW resonators, with \ce{Al_{0.94}Hf_{0.06}N} exhibiting enhanced SAW generation efficiency compared to AlN.
 In addition, we observe the excitation and detection of GHz bulk acoustic waves (BAWs) with ultra-low propagation loss.
-Notably, these promising characteristics are achieved with sputtered \ce{Al_{1-x}Hf_{x}N} thin films having a reduced structural order compared to sputtered binary AlN films as reference, suggesting that our results represent a lower bound for the achievable piezoelectric enhancement and SAW efficiency.
+Notably, these promising characteristics are achieved with sputtered \ce{Al_{1-x}Hf_{x}N} thin films having a reduced structural order compared to the sputtered binary AlN reference films, suggesting that our results represent a lower bound for the achievable piezoelectric enhancement and SAW efficiency of \Hfx.
 Together, our findings provide key insights into the structural, electronic, and electromechanical properties of $\Hfx$, demonstrating that this promising new materials system can serve as a powerful platform for RF piezoelectric systems, ranging from SAW resonators to MEMS devices.